SBEED: Convergent Reinforcement Learning with Nonlinear Function Approximation: Introduction

-In recent years, a few authors have made important progress toward finding scalable, convergent TD algorithms, by designing proper objective functions and using stochastic gradient descent~(SGD) to optimize them~\citep{Sutton99Fast,Maei11Gradient}.
+When the Bellman operator can be computed exactly (even on average), such as when the MDP has finite state/actions, convergence is guaranteed thanks to the contraction property~\citep{Bertsekas96Neuro}.
+Unfortunately, when function approximatiors are used, such fixed-point methods \emph{easily} become unstable or even divergent~\citep{Boyan95Generalization,Baird95,Tsitsiklis97Analysis}, except in a few special cases.
+For example, \begin{itemize} \item for some rather restrictive function classes, such as those with a non-expansion property, some of the finite-state MDP theory continues to apply with modifications~\citep{Gordon95Stable,Ormoneit02Kernel,AntSzeMun08}; \item when \emph{linear} value function approximation in certain cases, convergence is guaranteed: for evaluating a \emph{fixed} policy from \emph{on-policy} samples~\citep{Tsitsiklis97Analysis}, for evaluating the policy using a closed-form solution from \emph{off-policy} samples~\citep{Boyan02Least,Lagoudakis03Least}, or for optimizing a policy using samples collected by a stationary policy~\citep{Maei10Toward}. \end{itemize} In recent years, a few authors have made important progress toward finding scalable, convergent TD algorithms, by designing proper objective functions and using stochastic gradient descent~(SGD) to optimize them~\citep{Sutton99Fast,Maei11Gradient}.
 Later on, it was realized that several of these gradient-based algorithms can be interpreted as solving a primal-dual problem~\citep{Mahadevan14Proximal,LiuLiuGhaMah15,Macua15Distributed,DaiHePanBooetal16}.
 This insight has led to novel, faster, and more robust algorithms by adopting sophisticated optimization techniques~\citep{Du17Stochastic}.
 Unfortunately, to the best of our knowledge, all existing works either assume linear function approximation or are designed for policy evaluation.
-It remains an open question how to find the \emph{optimal policy} reliably with \emph{nonlinear} function approximators such as neural networks, even in the presence of \emph{off-policy} data.
+It remains a major open problem how to find the \emph{optimal policy} reliably with general \emph{nonlinear} function approximators such as neural networks, especially in the presence of \emph{off-policy} data.